Modern & measurable results

 - activity level of the person

 If you put too much strain on the artificial hip, the prosthesis may not last as long.
 Thanks to these surgical techniques, many people have regained a better and more active life.
-In over 90% of all cases, the recognizable pain is no longer present after surgery.
+In more than 90% of all cases, recognizable pain is no longer present after surgery.
 The hip prosthesis is designed to mimic the function and anatomy of the hip as closely as possible.

-Usually, there is a choice between a full anesthetic or a regional anesthetic using an epidural.
+There is usually a choice between general anesthesia or regional anesthesia using an epidural.
 The operation takes about 1.5 hours.
 First, the original hip socket is cleaned and damaged structures are removed.
-Then a plastic socket is placed in the hip socket.
-As a replacement for the hip head, a metal pin is placed in the upper leg to which the new head is attached.
+Then a plastic socket is placed in the socket of the hip.
+As a replacement for the hip cup, a metal pin is placed in the upper leg to which the new cup is attached.
 Thus, the joint is replaced in its entirety, both the socket and the head of the hip.
-After placing the hip, the surgeon will test the mobility of the hip. antibiotics will be given before surgery to keep the risk of a bacterial infection as low as possible.
-After surgery, you will stay for a while to check that everything is going well.
-In most cases you may go home the same day or the morning after.
+After the placement of the hip, the surgeon tests the mobility of the hip. antibiotics are given before surgery to minimize the risk of bacterial infection.
+After surgery, you stay for a while to check that everything is going well.
+In most cases, you may go home the same day or the morning after.

 The general physical condition

 A pre-operative exercise program can help you avoid complications.
-This goes by the BiBo concept.
+This follows the BiBo concept.
 Better in, Better out.
-The fitter you are going into surgery the faster the recovery, the less the risk of complications.
+The fitter you go into surgery the faster the recovery, the less the risk of complications.
 Smoking negatively affects the blood flow and quality of connective tissue.
-It can therefore have a negative impact on wound healing but also on further recovery.
-If you are overweight, it is advisable to lose some weight in order to minimize the unnecessary load on the hip after surgery.
+So it can be detrimental to wound healing as well as further recovery.
+If you are overweight, it is advisable to lose some weight to minimize unnecessary stress on the hip after surgery.

 Tips for immediately after surgery

 - Keep moving.
-See if you can manage to walk with the crutches for 3-10 minutes every hour.
+See if you can already manage to take a little walk with the crutches every hour for 3-10 minutes.

-- Place the leg up high to allow the swelling to go down.
+- Place the leg high to allow the swelling to go down.

 - Do not sit with the leg down for too long.
-This can create a lot of pressure in the hip.
+This can cause a lot of pressure in the hip.

-- Practice a lot of bending and stretching of the hip.
-Being able to bend quickly to 90 degrees is necessary for further therapy on, for example, an exercise bike.
+- Practice much bending stretching of the hip.
+Being able to bend quickly to 90 degrees is necessary for further therapy on an exercise bike, for example.

 - You may just take support on the leg with the help of your crutches.
 Do not be afraid to strain.
 Unless otherwise directed by the hospital.

-- The hip may be reactive for a longer period of time.
-This means that a reaction to load is normal.
-An example is temporarily more complaints because you have done more in the morning.
-It will be fine again!
+- The hip may be reactive for an extended period of time.
+This means that a reaction to strain is normal.
+An example is temporarily more symptoms because you did a little more in the morning, for example.
+Get well again!

-- For the first 6 weeks, it is not common to drive a car.
-The wound is still recovering and may reopen with a quick unexpected movement.
+- For the first 6 weeks it is not usual to drive a car.
+The wound is still recovering and can reopen with a quick unexpected movement.
 Also, it is not convenient insurance-wise should you cause damage to yourself or others.

-- If there is fever, redness or irritation of the wound call the hospital to be sure.
+- In case of fever, redness or irritation of the wound call the hospital to be sure.

-- Redness and shiny calf along with cramping can be a sign of thrombosis.
+- Redness and shining of the calf along with cramping can be a sign of thrombosis.
 Keep a close eye on this.

-- Always indicate to the dentist that you have a joint prosthesis.
-This is due to the increased risk of infection.
+- At the dentist, always indicate that you have a joint prosthesis.
+This is because of the increased risk of infection.

 The first phase